hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 Solita is similar to Solitme in many ways.
 However, there are some key differences: while Solitme is resistant to fire, it bends to the will of liquids.
 However, Solita is liquid-resistant but crumbles if heated.
 The current interceptor designs use Solita as their main material, able to be built quickly and cheaply.

-### Nyctron (U) Nik-tron
+### Nyctn (U) Nik-tin

-Nyctron is a unique alloy known for its lightweight properties and inherent flexibility.
+Nyctn is a unique alloy known for its lightweight properties and inherent flexibility.
 It has a dark, almost shadowy hue, making it visually distinct.
 This metal is slightly luminescent and has a unique property of absorbing ambient light, which can be useful in various applications, particularly in stealth technology.
 Nyctron holds its own in terms of resistance to environmental stresses, but it is less durable than other metals when faced with blunt force trauma.

 #### Common Uses: